Germany to partially withdraw troops from Iraq | DW | 07.01.2020

 The German military contingent in the country will be "temporarily thinned out," with around 30 out of the 130 personnel serving in the country to be redeployed to neighboring countries, Foreign Minister Heiko Maas and Defense Minister Annegret Kramp-Karrenbauer said in a letter to their ministries.

-The transfer will mainly apply to soldiers stationed in Iraq's capital Baghdad and Taji, to the north of Baghdad with the soldiers in these areas set to be moved to Jordan and Kuwait.
+The transfer will mainly apply to soldiers stationed in Iraq's capital Baghdad and Taji, to the north.
+Soldiers in these areas are set to be moved to Jordan and Kuwait.

+Iraq's parliament voted for anti-IS coalition soldiers to leave the country following the fatal drone attack on Qassem Soleimani.

 "Naturally we will respect any sovereign decision of the Iraqi government," said Maas, while warning that the reduction of international forces could lead to Islamic State gaining a stronger foothold in the region and cause "greater instability" in Iraq.

+The fear is that some soldiers being trained by German troops have sympathies with Iranian and Iraqi militias and could turn the weapons on the service personnel training them.

+Sparrow said another reason is that the German government has removed them, awaiting a final decision by the Iraqi government on foreign coalition forces fighting IS in Iraq.

-The redeployment is not set to be permanent with the letter from Maas and Kramp-Karrenbauer saying "in principle, we are prepared to continue providing our proven support within an internationally coordinated framework as long as this is something that Iraq wants and is in the situation to permit it."
+The redeployment is intended only as a temporary measure, with the letter from Maas and Kramp-Karrenbauer saying "in principle, we are prepared to continue providing our proven support within an internationally coordinated framework as long as this is something that Iraq wants and is in the situation to permit it."

 kmm/rt (dpa, Reuters)